ptm108/codeine-django/README.md

 Backend powering codeine

-## Docker usage
+## Docker build and deployment instructions

-Use docker engine python sdk to create/delete docker containers
+Use docker engine python sdk to create/delete docker containers hosting IDEs

-### 1. Create Docker network bridge
+### 0. Create Docker network bridge (Necessary for web-ssh and WeTTy)

 For docker containers deploy in the same network